 The other exception is the Upstate’s own Pickens County.
 Years ago, Pickens County built its own MRF at the same site that serves as their transfer station (they do not have their own landfill and must pay tipping fees elsewhere – this makes the MRF cost effective for them as a way to divert tonnage).
 They use prison labor to sort the recycling stream that is picked up from their convenience centers and at the moment, they have been able to send their sorted glass to a processor in Georgia, another state with a robust processor supply.
 If other counties were to follow suit, it would require a significant amount of land and capital investment, but some communities may want to explore this model.
 Its success is still dependent upon reasonably priced transport to an out-of-state processor, however, and the farther away a county is from a Georgia or North Carolina processor, the more expensive it would be.

 There are a few bright spots in recycling news.
 First, MRF technology has evolved, and cartons and tetra-packs – such as those for soymilk, soup, boxed wine, and juice boxes – CAN now be accepted into the single-stream recycling process.
 And even though it pains many of us to throw away glass, we should keep in mind that glass is made mostly from sand – not trees or oil.
 And glass is not toxic, so it is will not leach out of landfills and contribute to pollution.
 In addition, glass only accounts for 2-4% of tonnage landfilled; In contrast, paper and organics each make up around 30% of landfill tonnage.
 We can clearly make more of an impact by improving paper recycling and composting rates.

-A 17-minute podcast for the City of Spartanburg with Jes Sdao Swanson, Recycling Coordinator for Spartanburg County, and Shelley Robbins, Sustainable Communities Project Manager for Upstate Forever, can be accessed here.
+A 17-minute podcast for the City of Spartanburg with Jes Sdao Swanson, Recycling Coordinator for Spartanburg County, and Shelley Robbins, Energy and State Policy Director for Upstate Forever, can be accessed here.